green-coding-solutions/documentation/content/en/docs/prologue/measurement-phases.md

 ## Idle

-The application is now running and waiting for user interaction.
+The application is now running and waiting to start running flows.
-Complementary to the baseline phase, we measure the load on the system when the application is running.
+Complementary to the baseline phase, we measure the load
+on the system when the application is running.

 ## Runtime

-This is the phase where the flows that were specified as part of the `usage-scenario.yml` are run
+This is the phase where the flows that were specified as part of
-against the application.
+the `usage-scenario.yml` are run within the orchestrated application.

 ## Remove

-In this phase the application is being taken down and metric providers are being stopped.
+In this phase the application architecture is being taken down
+and metric providers are being stopped.
-The system returns back to baseline and the measurement process is concluded.
+The system returns back to baseline and the measurement process is finished.